Canada’s second largest telecommunications company ended the day with gains just shy of a percentage point.

 “The objective is to lower churn and price-sensitivity by bundling an increasing number of products at the household level.”

 As per its most recent filings, the Canadian operations of U.S-based ADT contributed approximately US$230 million in revenue and is free cash flow positive.
+If you’re new to buying stocks, free cash flow is simply the company’s revenue from its business operations, minus its capital expenditures, or normal business operating expenses.

 Telus has experienced slow gains thus far in 2019